Sam and Pete need long term house sitters – But why..?

 CHIFCOD has several schools in the region and one in particular, Kirima Parents Primary School (KPPS), was started when three sets of parents wanted to ensure their children went to school somewhere that could provide them with a decent education.
 From this aspiration KPPS was born.
 Now just a few short years later children leave the school with some of the best grades in the region.

-By building a profile on our housesitting website we helped them find a long term cat sitting solution.
+By building a profile on our housesitting website we helped them find a long-term house-sitters as their cat sitting solution.

 The long-term house-sitters

-If you are looking for a long-term house-sit, these are some considerations to bear in mind:
+If you are looking for a long term house sitters, these are some considerations to bear in mind:

 - Free Lodging – A house-sit assignment will provide you with free lodging in exchange for taking on the responsibilities of the house-sit assignment.